Trump says if elected again he will send troops to US-Mexico border

 Trump was the only major candidate to skip the annual Faith and Freedom Coalition banquet in Des Moines over the weekend, missing a chance to connect with evangelicals, a critical voting bloc in the state.

+Trump told the crowd in Dubuque that they needed to "follow their heart" on abortion but warned that Republicans needed to "learn how to talk" about legislation in a way that doesn't turn off voters.
+He said it was important to carve out exceptions for any ban for instances of rape, incest and the mother's life.

+"Without the exceptions, it is very difficult to win elections.
+We would probably lose the majorities in 2024 without the exceptions and perhaps the presidency itself," he said.

-(reporting by Nathan Layne in Wilton, Connecticut and Ted Hesson in Washington; Editing by Colleen Jenkins and Grant McCool)
+(reporting by Nathan Layne in Wilton, Connecticut and Ted Hesson in Washington; Editing by Colleen Jenkins, Grant McCool and Michael Perry)

 ((nathan.layne@thomsonreuters.com; +1 312 485 5116))